hs2041/Rasterization-using-opengl/README.md

 sudo apt-get install libglfw3*

 # Build & compile
-Use the following commands make and compile the code:
+Use the following command to build and compile the code:

 1. ./run.sh